Two major law firms urge judges to permanently block Trump's executive orders

 “Why does the administration view those three words as dirty?”
 Howell asked.

-Justice Department attorney Richard Lawson, who is representing the Trump administration in challenges to the executive orders, said the president was within his prerogative to issue the orders and the government had good basis to be concerned by what he called the “unlawful” evaluation by law firms striving to reach race and gender targets in their workforce.
+Justice Department attorney Richard Lawson disputed the idea that executive orders were meant as punishment and said the government was entitled to be concerned by what he called the “unlawful” consideration of race and gender as hiring factors by law firms.

-The executive actions have generally imposed the same sanctions against the targeted firms, including ordering the suspension of security clearances, the termination of federal contracts and restrictions in access to federal buildings for firm employees.
+The executive actions have generally imposed the same sanctions against the law firms, including ordering that security clearances of attorneys be suspended, that federal contracts be terminated and that lawyers be barred from accessing federal buildings.

-Judges had earlier blocked the enforcement of sections related to federal contracts and building access but not the provisions related to security clearances.
+Judges had earlier blocked the enforcement of sections related to federal contracts and building access but not the provisions related to security clearances, a topic that dominated the Perkins Coie hearing.

 In court Wednesday, Howell said she was troubled that the administration was putting the “cart before the horse” by stripping security clearances en masse without first conducting an individualized review of attorneys.
-She appeared to grow exasperated as Lawson struggled to answer questions about the basic mechanics for implementing the security clearance suspension or the review process for the targeted attorneys.
+She appeared to grow exasperated as Lawson struggled to answer questions about the basic mechanics for implementing the security clearance suspension or what review process would exist for the attorneys.

 "You can’t tell me which agencies are conducting this review?” she asked at one point.